Top 5 2nd Quarter Trades of Br - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Brightworth’s top five trades of the quarter.
+According to GuruFocus data, these were Bradley & Co.
+Private Wealth Management, LLC’s top five trades of the quarter.

-During the quarter, Brightworth bought 821,226 shares of ARCA:VTEB for a total holding of 881,092.
-The trade had a 4.4% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.99.
+During the quarter, Bradley & Co.
+Private Wealth Management, LLC bought 12,740 shares of ARCA:STIP for a total holding of 18,900.
+The trade had a 1.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $101.87.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Brightworth bought 286,607 shares of NAS:IXUS for a total holding of 3,129,575.
-The trade had a 1.75% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $60.92.
+Bradley & Co.
+Private Wealth Management, LLC reduced their investment in ARCA:CMF by 21,224 shares.
+The trade had a 1.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $56.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Brightworth bought 58,030 shares of ARCA:VV for a total holding of 59,706.
-The trade had a 1.07% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $187.32.
+Bradley & Co.
+Private Wealth Management, LLC reduced their investment in ARCA:TIP by 7,482 shares.
+The trade had a 0.8% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $116.87.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.